Attendee Health & Safety

 You are committed to:

-• Following the CDC’s recommendations for protecting yourself from, and reducing the spread of, Covid-19 and other communicable illnesses.
+- Following the CDC’s recommendations for protecting yourself from, and reducing the spread of communicable illnesses, including staying up to date with recommended vaccinations.

 SAFETY